Ajohnson-py/Mathcha-Keyboard-Shortcuts/README.md

 # Mathcha-Keyboard-Shortcuts
 This script is meant to add more hotkey functions to Mathcha.
-If you are someone who is disabled and uses Mathcha, please reach out to me, and I'll add hotkeys to better suit your needs.
+If you use Mathcha for accessibility purposes but feel this script doesn't add enough functionality, please contact me, and I'll add hotkeys to better suit your needs.

 My email is augustjohnson.py@gmail.com